-A beginning course for students who have had little or no previous experience in drafting.
-The principal objectives are basic understanding of orthographic projection; skill in orthographic, axonometric, and oblique sketching and drawing; fundamentals; lettering geometry; fasteners; sectioning; tolerancing; auxiliaries; experience in using handbooks and other resource materials and development of design skills.
+(4) A beginning course for students who have

+had little or no previous experience in drafting.
+The principal objectives are basic understanding of orthographic projection; skill in orthographic, axonometric, and oblique sketching and drawing; lettering fundamentals; applied geometry; fasteners; sectioning; tolerancing; auxiliaries; experience in using handbooks and other resource materials and development of design skills.
 U.S.A.S.I., government, and industrial standards are used.
 Emphasis is placed on both mechanical skills and graphic theory.